 Graves took to sea early, and reportedly first visited Massachusetts as early as 1628.
 As a young man, he showed excellent seamanship and leadership skills.
 At age 25, he served as vice admiral of the 11-vessel fleet of Governor John Winthrop in 1630, as master (some reports say mate) of the Talbot.

-Over the years Graves would crisscross the Atlantic, bringing thousands of English Puritan immigrants to Massachusetts.
+Over the years Graves would crisscross the Atlantic, bringing thousands of English Puritan immigrants to Massachusetts with the Massachusetts Bay Company.
 He captained the first oceangoing ship built in America, the Tryall (Trial) on its second voyage from Boston to England.

-Charlestown had been laid out in 1629 by the other Thomas Graves, an engineer (see below).
+Charlestown already had been laid out in 1629 by the other Thomas Graves, an engineer (see below).

 Frequent trans-Atlantic travel allowed Vice Admiral Graves to maintain contact with leading figures in England.
 As a Puritan, he would have sympathized with Parliament under Oliver Cromwell, who led the parliamentary forces that executed King Charles I, for whom Charlestown was named.

 Thomas Graves’ short naval career